nkapashi/MDCLI/README.md

 # MDCLI

-Command line client tool for bitmonerod RPC calls.
+Command line client tool for bitmоnеrоd RPC calls.
 With mdcli you can:

-- Get statistics about your monero node such as sync status, inbound and outbound connections, and network stats such as network hash rate and tx pool size.
+- Get statistics about your mоnеrоd node such as sync status, inbound and outbound connections, and network stats such as network hash rate and tx pool size.

-- Use your monerod node as block explorer - query transactions and block details.
+- Use your mоnеrоd node as block explorer - query transactions and block details.